BenjaminCMorka/trade-signal/README.md

 # Trade Signal Pipeline

-Trade Signal Pipeline is a Python-based project that simulates a simple trading signal system on minute-level price data.
+Trade Signal Pipeline is a Python-based project that simulates a trading signal system on minute-level price data.
 It generates buy and sell signals based on price movements, stores data and signals in a PostgreSQL database, and performs a portfolio simulation to evaluate strategy profitability.
 The project includes Data generation, Signal logic, Database integration, Reporting scripts, and Testing.

 ---